vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 location: Beijing
 ---

-# Vue Basics - Part II
+<h1 align="center" >Vue Basics - Part II</h1>

 ## Our app, Laduzi

 The goal of Laduzi app is to rate restaurants based on a simple evaluation criteria:

-Did you or did you not get Laduzi.
+> Did you or did you not get Laduzi（拉肚子）?

-Laduzi in the restaurant industry is rampant and terrorizing and affecting millions of people Beijing wide - this needs to come to an end!
+Laduzi in the restaurant industry is rampant and terrorizing and affecting millions of people Beijing wide.
+This needs to come to an end!

 Now using one app you can see the restaurants around you and see if people have suffered Laduzi after dining there.
 You can also report your own Laduzi experiences